-1 Q. Please state your name and address.
-2 A. My name is Jay W. Picking.
-My address is 68 Oak Meadow Rd., Evansville, IN 47725.
-3 Q. On whose behalf are you testifying?
-4 A. I am testifying on behalf of Solarize Indiana, Inc. ("Solarize" or "SI").
-5 Q. Have you testified before the IURC before?
-6 A. No. 7 Q. What is the purpose of your testimony in this proceeding?
-8 A. My testimony on behalf of Solarize Indiana, Inc., is to encourage the Commission to 9 reject or modify the request by Vectren for its proposed EDG tariff, because approval of 10 this request as filed will seriously damage Solarize Indiana and the work it does in the 11 Vectren service territory to facilitate residential solar for home and business owners.
-12 Q. Please summarize your educational background and professional experience.
-13 A. I graduated from Lehigh University in 1953 with a Bachelor of Science degree in 14 Mechanical Engineering.
-From 1953 - 1956, I served in the United States Air Force pilot 15 training program as a flight instructor.
-From 1956 - 1971, I worked in various positions 16 for TRW, Inc. I ended my career there as a Program Manager for several NASA and 17 other government programs on experimental classified projects.
-From 1971 - mid-1974, 18 I was a Program Manager for the Cummins Engine Company.
-From mid-1974 - mid- 19 1977, I was Vice President of Engineering for Chayes Virginia Co., a dental products 20 manufacturer, in Evansville, IN.
-From mid-1977 - 1986, I was employed by Arkla 21 Industries, Inc., and eventually Preway, Inc., and served in many different positions 22 including National Sales Manager for solar products, Director of Gas Grill Engineering, 23 and eventually Vice President of Engineering.
-From 1986 - 1996, I was employed by 23 24 and eventually Vice President of Engineering.
-From 1986 - 1996, I was employed by Southern Indiana Gas and Electric Company ("SIGECO") and retired from there in 1996.
+- 1 Q. Please state your name and address. - 2 A. My name is Jay W. Picking.
+My address is 68 Oak Meadow Rd., Evansville, IN 47725. - 3 Q. On whose behalf are you testifying? - 4 A. I am testifying on behalf of Solarize Indiana, Inc. ("Solarize" or "SI"). - 5 Q. Have you testified before the IURC before? - 6 A. No. - 7 Q. What is the purpose of your testimony in this proceeding? - 8 A. My testimony on behalf of Solarize Indiana, Inc., is to encourage the Commission to - 9 reject or modify the request by Vectren for its proposed EDG tariff, because approval of - this request as filed will seriously damage Solarize Indiana and the work it does in the - 11 Vectren service territory to facilitate residential solar for home and business owners. - 12 Q. Please summarize your educational background and professional experience. - 13 A. I graduated from Lehigh University in 1953 with a Bachelor of Science degree in - Mechanical Engineering.
+From 1953 1956, I served in the United States Air Force pilot - training program as a flight instructor.
+From 1956 1971, I worked in various positions - for TRW, Inc. I ended my career there as a Program Manager for several NASA and - other government programs on experimental classified projects.
+From 1971 mid-1974, - 18 I was a Program Manager for the Cummins Engine Company.
+From mid-1974 mid- - 19 1977, I was Vice President of Engineering for Chayes Virginia Co., a dental products - 20 manufacturer, in Evansville, IN.
+From mid-1977 1986, I was employed by Arkla - 21 Industries, Inc., and eventually Preway, Inc., and served in many different positions - including National Sales Manager for solar products, Director of Gas Grill Engineering, - 23 and eventually Vice President of Engineering.
+From 1986 1996, I was employed by - Southern Indiana Gas and Electric Company ("SIGECO") and retired from there in 1996. - I held a number of positions at SIGECO including Economic Development Director, - 26 Director of Marketing, and finally Director and then Vice President of Gas Operations.